berniegp/mock-xmlhttprequest/README.md

 See the [Mock response methods](#mock-response-methods) section for details.

 ### The `timeout` attribute and request timeouts
-By default, if you set the `timeout` attribute of `XMLHttpRequest` in your code, `MockXhr` instances will automatically time out after the specified delay.
-This will emit the `timeout` event and cancel the request as described in the specification.
+By default, if you set the `timeout` attribute of `XMLHttpRequest` in your code, `MockXhr` requests automatically time out after the specified delay.
+This emits the `timeout` event and cancels the request as described in the specification.

 Relying on the passage of time to test how your code handles timeouts generally makes tests brittle and hard to debug.
-You can instead trigger timeouts programmatically using [`setRequestTimeout()`](#setrequesttimeout).
+You can instead trigger timeouts programmatically with [`setRequestTimeout()`](#setrequesttimeout).

-To disable automatic request timeouts:
+Disable automatic request timeouts with one of these options:
 - Call [`disableTimeout()`](#disabletimeout-and-enabletimeout) on a `MockXhrServer`.
 This affects all the `MockXhr` instances it handles.
 - [`MockXhr.timeoutEnabled = false`](#mockxhrtimeoutenabled).
 This static property on the `MockXhr` class affects each of its instances.
 - Set [`timeoutEnabled`](#timeoutenabled) to `false` on a `MockXhr` instance.
 This affects that instance only.

 ### Using the MockXhr lifecycle hooks
-This is an alternative usage pattern using only the `MockXhr` class instead of `MockXhrServer`.
+This is an alternative usage pattern that does not use the `MockXhrServer`.
 You instead use the [`MockXhr` lifecycle hooks](#mockxhr-lifecycle-hooks) directly.
-This requires more code, but you can have more control over `MockXhr` requests without the features provided by `MockXhrServer`.
+This requires more code, but you have more control over `MockXhr` requests.

-Note that you can also use the `MockXhr` lifecycle hooks in conjunction with `MockXhrServer` if you only wish to extend it.
+Note that you can also use the `MockXhr` lifecycle hooks together with `MockXhrServer` if you only need to extend the mock server.

-Quick start example:
+Example:
 ```javascript
 import { newMockXhr } from 'mock-xmlhttprequest';
 import { functionToTest } from '../src/SomethingToTest';